 To let go of something either by our own choice or circumstance is one of the most important practices in yoga.
 Letting go of something doesn’t necessarily mean we like what is happening but is more a shift in our relationship to how we view our current circumstances.

-So why do we choose not act on these callings?
-We fear things won’t work out?
+So why do we choose not to act on these callings?
+Do we fear things won’t work out?
 We think it’s a great risk to leave all we know, all we identify with to expose ourselves to change, to the unknown?
 In risk we see failure, in change we lose our identity.

 And without trying to fill the void that has appeared after your loss, your letting go, we can just wait, be still, not try to ‘fix’ anything and lay in the rebound of the pose waiting patiently for the next tide of life/love to fill you up.